tangj07/IGME-202-Project/README.md

 A brief explanation of your game.
 Inculde what is the objective for the player.
 Think about what would go on the back of a game box.

-Player controls a man swimming in a large body of water, collecting drift wood.
-The player will need to collect all drift woods in the level in order to move on before they run out of stamina.
+Player controls a man swimming in a large body of water, collecting rum.
+The player will need to collect all rum in the level in order to move on before they run out of stamina.

 ### Controls